 UnrealOthello is based on the classic strategy board game Othello (also known as Reversi).
 Two players take turns placing disks, and any disks of the opponent's color that are in a straight line and bounded by the disk just placed and another disk of the current player's color are turned over to the current player's color.
 The object of the game is to have the majority of disks turned to display your color when the last playable empty square is filled.

 I challenged myself to learn node based visual scripting with Unreal Blueprints.
-The plan was to create a fully functional game within a single week.
+The plan was to create a fully functional game within two weeks, mostly working on weekends.
 My knowledge of object-oriented helped me learn the basics of Blueprints quickly.
 I decided to create a game based on a classic board game, because the fundamental game design can be implemented relatively fast, allowing additional features to be added on top.
 For the base game I decided to implement 1vs1 play against an AI opponent.
 The AI opponent makes decisions randomly.
 I finished creating the basis within the set amount of time.
 Future released will include games against other human players, locally and via network, and an AI opponent that makes decisions based on the current state of the game.

 Racing Game | University | Work Time: 4 months | project management, scripting